chris-schmitz/empty-string-test/Readme.md

 This is the text from the coding challenge verbatim.
 I didn't add any additional formatting to make it easier to read, didn't rewrite anything to make the question more clear.

 Part of the challenge (at least as I see it) is deciphering this slightly cryptic explanation to figure out what needs to be done.

+When I took the test there was a **90 minute** time restriction.
+You don't need to adhere to that, but I would say time yourself to see if you can get in under 90 minutes.

 ## Task description